-- Staff must avoid any conflict between their official duty and their private interest and conduct themselves so as to ensure there is no suspicion of any such conflict. - Staff must not give the impression (to any member of the public, to any organisation with whom they conduct business or to their colleagues) that they have been (or may have been) influenced by a benefit to show favour or disfavour to any person or organisation. - Members of staff should not accept any gifts, rewards or hospitality (or allow them to be given to their immediate family/partner members) exceeding a value of £50 from any organisation or individual with whom they have contact in the course of their work. - When it is not easy to decide between what is and what is not acceptable in terms of gifts or hospitality, the offer should be declined or advice sought from the Chief Finance Officer.
+- Staff must avoid any conflict between their official duty and their private interest and conduct themselves to ensure that there is no suspicion of any such conflict. - Staff must not give the impression (to any member of the public, to any organisation with whom they conduct business or to their colleagues) that they have been (or may have been) influenced by a benefit to show favour or disfavour to any person or organisation. - Members of staff should not usually accept any gifts, or hospitality (or allow them to be given to their immediate family/partner members) exceeding a value of £50 from any organisation or individual with whom they have contact in the course of their work. - Where it is not considered possible to decline the acceptance of a gift or hospitality in excess of £50, these should be reported to the Chief Finance Officer, and recorded on the register of Gifts and Hospitality - When it is not easy to decide between what is and what is not acceptable in terms of gifts or hospitality, the offer should be declined or advice sought from the Chief Finance Officer. - The treatment of any gifts of offer of hospitality in excess of £50 will be determined by the Chief Finance Officer and recorded on the Register of Gifts and Hospitality.
+Potential treatments include retention by the recipient, donation to College competition prizes, donation to charity, or equivalent.

-For the protection of those involved, the Chief Finance Officer will maintain a register of gifts and hospitality received where the value is in excess of £50.
+For the protection of those involved, the Director of Governance will maintain a register of gifts and hospitality received where the value is in excess of £50.
 Members of staff in receipt of such gifts or hospitality are obliged to notify the Chief Finance Officer promptly.